b-lukaszuk/RJ_BS_eng/contents/association.md

 `initialRanks[indicesInV]` returns a `Vector` that contains one or more (if ties occur) `initialRanks` for a given element of `v`.
 Finally, we calculate the average rank for a given number in `v` by using `Stats.mean`.
-The function is sub-optimall as for `[100, 500, 500, 1000]` the average rank for `500` is calculated twice and for `[100, 500, 500, 500, 1000]` the average rank for `500` is calculated three times.
-Still, we are more concerned with the correct result and not the efficiency (assuming that the function is fast enough) so we will leave it as it is for now.
+The function may be sub-optimall as for `[100, 500, 500, 1000]` the average rank for `500` is calculated twice (once for `500` at index 2 and once for `500` at index 3) and for `[100, 500, 500, 500, 1000]` the average rank for `500` is calculated three times.
+Still, we are more concerned with the correct result and not the efficiency (assuming that the function is fast enough) so we will leave it as it is.

 Now, the final tweak.
 The input vector is shuffled.